coders-info/LDD/README.md

 The Logs provided by dialoget solution are working in debugger mode, where you can see more details, so you should care about securite on production stage and tuirn off it through pipeline or save in another machine, not production server with secure layer and protocol.

-+ stages:
 + dev/test - printed data input and outputs and behaviours (remember to disable extensive logging as soon as you go into production)
 + production - printed behaviours without sensetive data

 ### Log Analysis
 Understanding Expected and Unexpected Behaviors:

 - Collect and review logs from the system to examine successful operations, errors, warnings, and any other significant events.
 - Document system behavior as described by the logs, distinguishing between normal behavior and exceptions.